 The WAM Steering Committee received nominations of many impressive UA women in medicine and has chosen the bios of 20 women to share in the campaign.

-So far, three of those have been with the UA Department of Medicine (click on names below to see their WAM Women in Medicine Month profile):
+Since this news item was posted Sept.
+10 when three of those spotlighted were with the UA Department of Medicine, two more DOM faculty members have been added (click on names below to see their WAM Women in Medicine Month profile):

 Elizabeth B. Juneman, MD | Sept.
 10, 2019